 What’s the best part about being a Lead Business Analyst?

-Getting to understand a business, breaking it down to detailed requirements, and instilling/testing those requirements in the solution that is built, resulting in a happy client.
+Getting to understand a business, breaking it down to detailed requirements, and instilling/testing those requirements in the solution that is built, results in a happy client.

 How would you describe Trissential in five words or less?